-Bring court papers you need to file and the correct number of copies.
+Bring court papers you need to file and the correct number of copies (one to be filed; one to keep for yourself; one for the other side; and an extra).
 Remember your other papers and copies you may need for the court, your records, or the other side.
 You may need your picture ID for security.

 If you were served with court papers, bring these papers!
 Bring a pen/pencil and paper to take notes.

 Bring original documents or photos that may prove or disprove issues in the case.
 For documents and photos that you will provide the court as evidence in your case, you should bring at least 3 copies, as well.